cweichen/pygn/README.md

 ##Getting Started

 You will need a Gracenote Client ID to use this module.
-Please contact developers@gracenote.com to get these.
+Please visit https://developer.gracenote.com to get yours.

 Each installed application also needs to have a User ID, which may be obtained by registering your Client ID with the Gracenote API.
 To do this, do: